tdemin/gmnhg/testdata/general_text.md

 > the author of this program."
 >
 > — also Timur Demin, in the process of writing this test file

+> Hard breaks are also supported in blockquotes,
+> for compatibility.
+Hard breaks at the end of a blockquote are ignored.

 ## Code